nataliep3/flower_vision_DATA4380_np/README.md

 The challenge is to build a binary classification model to predict whether a software file contains a defect (`1`) or not (`0`) using a range of numerical features extracted from code complexity and structure.

-Our approach involved exploring and comparing several machine learning models including:
+My approach involved exploring and comparing several machine learning models including:
 - Logistic Regression (baseline)
 - Random Forest (primary model)
 - Class balancing
 - Feature transformation (log-scaling + standardization)

-Our best model — a Random Forest Classifier with class weighting and calibrated preprocessing — achieved a **validation accuracy of 81%** and a **log loss of 0.46**.
+My best model — a Random Forest Classifier with class weighting and calibrated preprocessing — achieved a **validation accuracy of 81%** and a **log loss of 0.45**.
 These results represent a solid baseline and demonstrate the importance of preprocessing and class imbalance strategies.

 ---

-## Summary of Workdone
+## Summary of Work Done

 ### Data